sandipcb365/Portfolio/README.md

 # Portfolio
-This is my own portfolio.
-Here you can find everything.
-As this is a lot's of edting and changes are still under construction, it may not work properly.
+This is my own portfolio website.
+Here you can find everything about me, and you can also download my latest CV. <br> As there is a lot of editing and changes are still under construction, some features may not work properly.
+To preview the website, just click the link - https://sandipcb365.github.io/Portfolio